-ANNUAL MEETING OF COMMON SHAREHOLDERS, APRIL 21, 2005
+ANNUAL MEETING OF COMMON SHAREHOLDERS, APRIL 20, 2006

-This proxy statement is furnished in connection with the solicitation by the Unitil Corporation Board of Directors ("Board of Directors" or "the Board") of proxies in the accompanying form for use at the 2005 annual meeting of common shareholders of Unitil Corporation ("Unitil" or "the Company").
-Each proxy can be revoked at any time before it is voted by written notification to the Corporate Secretary of Unitil at the address listed on page 4 prior to the meeting, or in person at the meeting.
+This proxy statement is furnished in connection with the solicitation by the Unitil Corporation Board of Directors ("Board of Directors" or "the Board") of proxies in the accompanying form for use at the 2006 annual meeting of common shareholders of Unitil Corporation ("Unitil" or "the Company").
+Each proxy can be revoked at any time before it is voted by written notification to the Corporate Secretary of Unitil at the address listed on page 5 prior to the meeting, or in person at the meeting.
 Every properly signed or submitted proxy will be voted unless previously revoked.
-This proxy statement is being first sent to common shareholders on or about March 14, 2005.
-The costs associated with the solicitation of proxies for the 2005 annual meeting are being borne by the Company.
+This proxy statement is being first sent to common shareholders on or about March 3, 2006.
+The costs associated with the solicitation of proxies for the 2006 annual meeting are being borne by the Company.

-Unitil currently has six subsidiaries, Fitchburg Gas and Electric Light Company ("FG&E"), Unitil Energy Systems, Inc. ("Unitil Energy"), Unitil Power Corp. ("Unitil Power"), Unitil Realty Corp. ("Unitil Realty"), Unitil Resources, Inc. ("Unitil Resources") and Unitil Service Corp. ("Unitil Service").
+Unitil currently has the following subsidiaries-Fitchburg Gas and Electric Light Company ("FG&E"), Unitil Energy Systems, Inc. ("Unitil Energy"), Unitil Power Corp. ("Unitil Power"), Unitil Realty Corp. ("Unitil Realty"), Unitil Resources, Inc. ("Unitil Resources"), Unitil Service Corp. ("Unitil Service") and Usource, Inc. ("Usource").

-Unitil's Annual Report to Shareholders, which includes the Annual Report on Form 10-K for the year 2004, is enclosed and includes consolidated financial statements that are not part of this proxy statement.
+Unitil's Annual Report to Shareholders, which includes the Annual Report on Form 10-K for the year 2005, is enclosed and includes consolidated financial statements that are not part of this proxy statement.

-The voting securities of Unitil issued and outstanding on February 14, 2005, consisted of 5,548,218 shares of Common Stock, no par value, entitling the holders thereof to one vote per share.
+The voting securities of Unitil issued and outstanding on February 14, 2006, consisted of 5,597,494 shares of Common Stock, no par value, entitling the holders thereof to one vote per share.
 Holders of Common Stock of record on such date are entitled to notice of and to vote at the annual meeting and any adjournments thereof.
 A majority of the outstanding shares of Common Stock constitutes a quorum.
+Assuming a quorum is present, the favorable vote of a majority of the shares of Common Stock represented and voting will be required for approval of all matters, including the election of Directors, which may come before the meeting.